MatthewDacreBBD/Mastermind-Security-LevelUp/README.md

 # Mastermind - Security Level Up

+## NB

+Running the project locally requires you to check out the `local-setup` branch in the git repository.
+The main branch calls the remote API, so you will not be able to view the database yourself.
+All other functionality is unchanged.

+The frontend expects the backend to be run under the IIS Express profile in visual studio.
+This runs the Game Service on port 44311 and the Identity server on port 44372.

+## Setup

 In order to run the project, first you will need to start a SQL Server instance.
 If it is not already running locally/on a cloud provider, see: https://www.prisma.io/dataguide/mssql/setting-up-a-local-sql-server-database

 Once the SQL Server instance is up and running, run the scripts located in DB_Scripts to initialise the tables required, begining with the `TableCreation.sql` scripts.
 THe origional implementation uses two seperate databases for the identity and resource server, but a single database for local testing should work just as well.